yanxiaodi/EmployeePayslipCalculator/README.md

 ### Web App

 `EmployeePayslipCalculator.WebApp` is an Angular project.
-I like Angular and TypeScript since they can improve my work efficiency.
+I preter to use Angular and TypeScript since they are efficient.

 An Angular app must have some reasonable layers design.
 I create a service named `HttpClientService` to encapsulate the HTTP api of Angular.
 So I can easily get a response model from the api.
 The main service is the `CalculatorService` class.
-It's very simple that just contains a few codes.
+It is very simple that just contains a few codes.

 The challenge for the front-end app is dealing with the inputs from the users.
-That's a crucial factor to determine whether the app is robust.
+That is a crucial factor to determine whether the app is robust.
 I create a single method named `checkInput()` to check the values except for the validators of ngForm.

 I use PrimeNG for the UI presentation.
 It is a good UI framework for the Angular apps and easy to use, just like jQuery UI.

 ### Mobile App

 Cross-Platform development is more and more popular now.
 I use Ionic Framework to create the Cordova app.
-It's elegant and very easy to use.
+It is elegant and very easy to use.
 I reuse many codes of `EmployeePayslipCalculator.WebApp`, such as models, services, and check methods, etc.

 You can compile it for different platforms, including iOS, Android, UWP, or just run it as a web app in the browser.